 While some of the impacts and technologies are similar across the shared services workforce, many of the occupations within these workforce groups are from very different job families and industry sectors and, as a result, have very different professional requirements including education and training.
-To create an effective workforce blueprint, one of the key challenges will be in creating a compelling and easily understood workforce vision that also takes into account the nuance of these different functions, occupations, job families and industry sectors.
+To create an effective workforce blueprint, one of the key challenges will be in creating a compelling and easily understood workforce vision that also takes into account the nuance of understood workforce is and industry sectors.

+these different functions, occupations, job families and industry sectors.